Mindavi/Positiebepalingssysteem/README.md

 ## How to use
 To build this project, you need to have OpenCV libraries installed on your computer.
 You'll probably have to build that library yourself.

+## Test library

+http://www.viratdata.org/ might be useful to use for checking if the algorithm works correctly.